These Popular Marvel Characters Won’t Return After ‘Avengers 4’

 Not these favorites!

 Doctor Strange likely won’t die, either.
-He’s still got a lot of story left in him, including a conflict with Mordo, which presumably will not resolve itself in these Avengers movies and is a setup for Doctor Strange 2.
-Feige has also said that the studio would like to make a Doctor Strange sequel.
+He’s still got a lot of story left in him, including a conflict with Mordo, which presumably will not resolve itself in Avengers 4 and is a setup for Doctor Strange 2.
+Feige has also said that the studio would like to make a Doctor Strange sequel, but this, of course, depends upon him coming back from his death in Infinity War.

 Check out The Cheat Sheet on Facebook!